-“Forever improving the lives of animals in our community.”Here at TCRAS, our mission is to improve the lives so many amazing animals!
+“Forever improving the lives of animals in our community.”Here at TCRAS, our mission is to improve the lives of so many amazing animals!

 What is TCRAS?

 Every year, nearly 800 lost, abandoned, neglected, or homeless dogs and cats get assistance

 The shelter, a limited admissions facility, gives every animal that